stevesch/stevesch-PageHandler/README.md

 The "index.html" and "style.css" pages in the examples/minimal/data folder can be used as a starting point for your own page.
 Customize the contents of these to suit your purposes.

-The "pageServer.js" file in the data folder should be copied as-is (without modification) to your data folder (along with your index.html and style.css, or whatever page files you require).
+The "pageHandler.js" file in the data folder should be copied as-is (without modification) to your data folder (along with your index.html and style.css, or whatever page files you require).
 This javascript file provides the standard hookup and data reflection required by the server.
-Your HTML file should include the script and call "initPageServer" upon load, just as in the example index.html.
+Your HTML file should include the script and call "initPageHandler" upon load, just as in the example index.html.

 ```
 <!DOCTYPE HTML>